ArcsaberHep/PACIAE/README.md

 <!----------------------------------------------------------------------------->
 #### <font color=red> 08/2023: </font> In version PACIAE 2.3 ###

+- In subroutine "sysini" of "parini_23.f", the fitting formula of the energy dependent NN total cross section was introduced, according to PRC 97 (2018) 054910, Constantin Loizides et al.
 - An individual analyzing program "rms_analysis.f90" was introduced to average multiple "rms.out" files when "PACIAE.sh" was used.
 - The output format of "rms.out" were optimized.
 - In subroutine "break_f" of "coales_23.f", the probabilities of "u:d:s" were replaced by Quantum Tunneling probabilities.